Recap: Community S1 E23: Modern Warfare

 - Continuity Nod: Abed's bandolier of paintball pellets has a slot for his lip balm.

-- Deader than Disco: The first scene features a guy roller-skating through the hallway in an orange tracksuit and an afro.
-Jeff references this trope.
+- Deader Than Disco: Invoked.
+The first scene features a guy roller-skating through the hallway in an orange tracksuit and an afro, and Jeff comments that the guy's a tool and isn't going to bring disco back.
+He does.

 - Defensive Feint Trap: The Chess Club ambushes people by having one member step into a room then immediately run out, where three more wait outside the door.
 Right before they fall into the trap, Jeff realizes that "He's a pawn..."